CiscoDevNet/botkit-webex-samples/README.md

-# Botkit template
+# botkit-webex-samples

-This project implements a Botkit + Webex Teams adapter bot, based on the [generator-botkit](https://www.npmjs.com/package/generator-botkit) Yoeman template, providing a few extra good-practice features, plus several interesting samples:
+This project implements a Botkit + Webex Teams adapter bot, based on the DevNet [botkit-template](https://www.github.com/CiscoDevNet/botkit-template) project, providing some additional interesting samples and examples:

-- Optionally use Webex Teams Node.js SDK websockets for incoming events and messages, instead of webhooks

-- A 'health check' URL: check bot availability, uptime and metadata by browsing to the bot's public URL

-- Quality-of-life features: fallback/catch-all module; welcome message when user joins a space

-- 'Help' command auto-generation function

-- Redis/MongoDB storage support for persistent/scalable storage of conversation state

-- checkAddMention() function to automatically format bot commands for 1:1 or group space usage
+- `emoji.js`- Converts emoji tags into unicode characters and returns the "emojified" phrase

+- `events.js` - Retrieve/display DevNet event details from an HTTP REST API providing JSON data

+- `roomid-phantom.js` - Helpful utility bot; when added to a room, it creates a separate space with the requestor and outputs the roomId of the original room

+- `roomkit.js` - Interact with a Cisco room device via xAPI/jsxapi.
+Query the device's 'PeopleCount' function, or execute an ad hoc 'xStatus' CLI command

+- `survey.js` - Implements a basic survey, posting survey data into a cloud service (i.e. Webex Teams) via an external REST API

 ## Websockets vs. Webhooks